CDCgov/prime-reportstream/prime-router/docs/design/validation/design.md

 2. Receiver Validation - will occur in the translate function, after reception, translation, and enrichment but right before dispatch.

+We want to add sender validation so that we can ensure that the data we are receiving matches the intended spec so that we do not send messy data.
+We want to add receiver validation so that the receiver can receive the data in the format they are expecting.

 ![hl7-validation-annotated-architecture-diagram.png](annotated-hl7-architecture-diagram.png)

 ### Background Information/Dev Notes